BitBurrow/BitBurrow.github.io/how-to-set-up-a-bitburrow-hub.md

 ### Set up BIND nameserver

 In the steps below, replace `rxb.example.org` with your BitBurrow hub domain name and `example.org` with the parent domain.
 Also, replace `1.2.3.4` with the IP address of your BitBurrow hub machine.

+All of these should be run inside the container.

 1. Forward DNS from internet (on host):
     ```